hapax/hapax.github.io/assets/chuzenji.md

 He has nowhere to be and all the time in the world; he yawns, switches stations; I can play at browsing snacks for as long as I like.
-Incidentally, this is what forever feels like: a balding clerk listening to baseball scores, while a gaijin picks up one brand of pretzel after another after another, all with the imperturbable slowness of a dream.
+Incidentally, this is what forever feels like: a balding clerk listening to baseball scores, while a gaijin picks up one brand of novelty pretzel after another after another, all with the imperturbable slowness of a dream.
 A convenience store is a good place to visit eternity.